Judicial Branch Home >

 Help with Criminal Expungement

 NOTICE: Effective January 1, 2015, the law on criminal expungement will change.
 (See MN Statutes § 609A.02.)
 The new law gives the court power to expunge more types of criminal records, including some convictions.
 The law also allows the judge to order other government agencies to expunge their records.
 This area of law is complicated, and court staff cannot give people legal advice, so we strongly suggest that you talk with a lawyer about how the new law could impact your case.
-We are in the process of updating this website, but those updates are not yet available.

 You can get a printout of your Hennepin County criminal case history, including the Criminal Expungement Forms Packet, for $10.00 at the following locations:

-You may download the Criminal Expungement Forms for free from the MN Judicial Branch website.
+You may also download the Criminal Expungement Forms for free from the MN Judicial Branch website.
 NOTE: You will still need to get a copy of your criminal case history to fill out the forms completely.

 You must get a hearing date from the court to write in the forms.
 To schedule your hearing, call the Expungement Scheduling Line (612)348-8305 or visit the Self-Help Center office.